jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 In this section, we list a few more possible improvements related to data updates.
 May it inspire anyone to work on these challenging topics.

-=== CRDT\s: The Eventual Consistency Approach
+=== CRDTs: The Eventual Consistency Approach

-Through Solid, many applications are working on the same data and each application likely has their own cache in place.
+Through Solid, many applications are working on the same data, and each application likely has their own cache in place.
 As a result, applications working on the same data all have their own local copy of the data, essentially creating a distributed system.
 It is important that one application does not just undo the work by another application.
 A @crdt is a data type with the properties that essentially chooses for eventual consistency on the @cap scale~@bib:cap.